hazem3443/Basics-Wrapup/Autosar_Overview/1.Intro_To_Autosar/Readme.md

 - Autosar Expert
 the one who choose controllers and defines which training they will have and actually he can support them by a training also it can be a title

+## 5-whys?

+before the 5th why you will know the reason of a problem